vuejs-translations/docs-fr/src/guide/scaling-up/state-management.md

 ## SSR Considerations {#ssr-considerations}

-If you are building an application that leverages [Server-Side Rendering (SSR)](./ssr), the above pattern can lead to issues due to the store being a singleton shared across multiple requests.
+If you are building an application that leverages [Rendu côté serveur (SSR)](./ssr), the above pattern can lead to issues due to the store being a singleton shared across multiple requests.
 This is discussed in [more details](./ssr#cross-request-state-pollution) in the SSR guide.

 ## Pinia {#pinia}